AG2PI Field Day #27 - June 21, 2023

 Register for the virtual event by clicking the link below.
 Upon registration, you will receive a confirmation email with information about joining the meeting

-Many of these concerns may be overcome by secure data encryption such that confidential and sensitive information is protected, while allowing the data to be used for validation and further research.
+Data sharing is essential for agricultural research and many funding agencies and journals now require research data to be made public following the FAIR (Findable, Accessible, Interoperable and Reusable) principles.
+However, concerns remain in keeping confidential and sensitive information protected.
+Secure data encryption can acheive this while still allowing the data to be used for validation and further research.
 Among secure encryption methods, homomorphic encryption (HE) refers to encryption that obscures confidential aspects of the data without affecting the outcomes of certain computations.
-We will present an HE method called HE of Genotypes and Phenotypes (HEGP).
-This method is based on high-dimensional random orthogonal transformations We will show that HEGP accommodates most widely-used mixed models for genomic prediction, GWAS, and genetic parameter estimation, including Bayesian variable selection methods.
+Drs.
+Cheng and Dekkers will present an HE method called HE of Genotypes and Phenotypes (HEGP).
+This method is based on high-dimensional random orthogonal transformations.
+We will show that HEGP accommodates most widely-used mixed models for genomic prediction, GWAS, and genetic parameter estimation, including Bayesian variable selection methods.
 We will also show that HEGP enables the combining of data for joint analysis when each data set is encrypted with its own key.
 This allows each contributor to use its own private key prior to sharing the data, without having to share the key.

 Presenters